djotaku/adventofcode/2021/Day_09/README.md

 "all other locations will always be part of exactly one basin"

+What was so easy to state turned out to be complicated to turn into an algorithm.
+I dont' know if it would be presumptuous of me to say that I "accidentally" reinvented the tree search (because I can't remember enough of my algorithms class from nearly 20 years ago to say for sure), but I got a nice, recursive solution that works!

 ## What I Learned

 ### Generic

 ### Python
+- The correct way to put two sets together is set = set.union(set1, set2)
 ### Ruby
+- TBD
 ### Perl
+- TBD
 ### Go (Golang)
+- TBD
 ### Haskell
+- TBD